 These university-wide services help to make the job of new TAs easier and more effective:

-- Teaching and cross-cultural workshops are organized by the Graduate College,

-	Center for Excellence in Teaching and Learning, and the Graduate and

-	Professional Student Senate to provide general training for new TAs during the

-	week before fall semester begins.
+- Teaching and cross-cultural workshops are organized by the Graduate College, Center for Excellence in Teaching and Learning, and the Graduate and Professional Student Senate to provide general training for new TAs during the week before fall semester begins.

-	All nonnative English speakers who have teaching responsibilities are required

-	to take the Oral English Certification Test (OECT) before they may be assigned

-	duties.
-Students not reaching Level-1 (full certification) are required to take

-	English 180, Communication Skills for International Teaching Assistants.
+All international students who are nonnative English speakers and have teaching responsibilities are required to take the Oral English Certification Test (OECT) before they may be assigned duties.
+Students not reaching Level-1 (full certification) are required to take English 180, Communication Skills for International Teaching Assistants.

 3.2.3 Assistantship Policies and Procedures

 Assistantship appointments are made fiscal year by fiscal year.
 Because of this, each appointment is made for one year or less.
 Appointments may be terminated for two reasons only: 1) for cause, or 2) loss of funding.
 Termination for cause is discussed in Chapter 9.
 The satisfactory completion of one appointment, plus satisfactory academic performance, will ordinarily make a student eligible for reappointment.
 However, departments have the discretion not to reappoint.
 Failure to reappoint is not termination and is not subject to formal appeal.
 Departments do have an obligation to provide reasonable notice if reappointment is not to be made.
 Also, programs may make commitments to support students for periods longer than one year.
 Such commitments are not formally treated as appointments.
 Students should obtain the terms of such commitments in writing.
 Assistantship support for more than seven or eight years is strongly discouraged, and departments may set limits on the number of years a student is eligible for assistantship support.